sourcebots/docs/content/robots/physical.md

 The front grabber is actuated by a single [servo](/api/servos), attached to the [Arduino](/api/arduino/#servos).
 It is plugged in to port 0.

+The servo will only let you move the grabber in a safe range. `-1` will open the grabber, and `1` will close the grabber.

 ## Ultrasound

 The forklift has an [ultrasound sensor](/api/ultrasound) attached to the front of the robot.
 This sensor uses pin 4 as the trigger pin and 5 as the echo.